Xorbitt/LaneDetection/README.md

 # LaneDetection
-Lane detection model build with FastAi
+Simple lane detection model build with FastAi and trained on TuSimple dataset.